temenos/tbc-marketing-site/README.md

 ## Exchange

 Our open banking marketplace offers an extensive selection of pre-integrated and certified FinTech services that help banks to accelerate the creation of new financial services.
-Temenos Exchange is the home for leading fintech services and a network of over 3000 banking clients in 150 countries.
+Temenos Exchange is the home for leading fintech services and a network of banking clients in 150 countries.

 ## Developer